The Magic Square of the Sun

 Teacher: Why?
 Do you know what science discovered?
 Matter has wave nature.
 Waves can't be illuminated by light.

 https://en.wikipedia.org/wiki/Matter_wave.
 So, that which conditions objects is in a information state (non-spacial, non-temporal).
 That which renders that information into perceptual form is our virtual reality simulator: the body.
-Critical thinking about everything you're told: making sure it can actually work, is how you realize things.
-Nothing you can think of can limit space.

 Andrew d'Entremont: So what?